- Barcelona with Kids – Day 1

-- There are several cable cars in Barcelona so make sure you know which one you are getting on.
-I wanted to get up to Castell de Monjuic for the views.
+- There are several cable cars in Barcelona, so make sure you know which one you are getting on.
+I wanted to get up to Castell de Montjuic for the views.
 Next time…

 - There is always a play area around the corner in Barcelona.

 Barcelona with Kids – Day 4 (Part 1)